India douses century-old coal fires as Modi seeks output boost

 JRDA managing director Kripa Nand Jha said the delay in building new quarters was partly due to “confusion” over compensation to be paid under a 2013 land acquisition act.

-He said both the central and state governments, run by the Bharatiya Janata Party (BJP), have agreed to buy land at four times market prices instead of the going rate as in the past.
+He said both the federal and state governments, run by Modi’s Bharatiya Janata Party, have agreed to buy land at four times market prices instead of the going rate as in the past.
 There is also a proposal to pay up to seven times in urgent cases and offer jobs to some.

 Over recent months, about 1,000 families have moved to two-bedroom flats away from the mines and hundreds of acres of land have been bought for more houses, Jha said.
 Costs are likely to jump from an estimate of $1 billion.